 We even see a couple of famous people but we forget who they are which we find funny!

 We then drove around to Mount St. Michael.
 The kids all played down on the steps leading to the island.
 You can walk out here when the tide is out.
 We had a lovely drink and talked to others – it was so nice!

 What cracked us up was that someone took our photo.
 This is travel.
-Internet is a big part.
+The Internet is a big part.
 This is what we do so you get to read our blog – enjoy.

 Questions and Comments

 - What fascinates you about the United Kingdom?

 - How was your experience?

 - Do share your comments with us below.